 PETER PAN: See JM Barrie's story of the boy who never grew up performed by National Theatre in west London.
 It's the first production in the new Troubadour Theatre White City, located on the site of the former BBC Media City.
 20 July-27 October

 Family days out in London: summer 2019

 Bored of trudging round the same old museums and parks?
 Try one of these seven alternative family days out in London, featuring caves, windmills and more.
 Have you ever been to London's least-known castle?

 Got troublesome teens to entertain?
 Here are our recommendations for things for teenagers to do in London.

 Geeky kids who love exploring London's nerdy corners will love these suggestions, including dinosaur bones and architecture.

-Cheap things to do with kids in London
+Cheap things to do with kids in London: summer 2019

 On a budget?
 Try these budget-friendly alternatives to the big attractions — or find something closer to home with our guides to cheap family days out in south-west London (featuring windmills, crazy golf and a splash park), south-east London (a castle, dinosaurs and London's first airport) and north-west London (including the RAF Museum and a city farm).